Get started with retention policies and retention labels

 Most retention policies work unobtrusively in the background without user interaction, and so need little documentation for users.
 Retention policies for Teams inform users when their messages have been deleted with a link to Teams messages about retention policies.

-The most effective end-user documentation will be customized guidance and instructions you provide for the retention label names and configurations you choose.
-See the following blog post for a download package that you can use to train users and drive adoption: End User Training for Retention Labels in M365 – How to Accelerate Your Adoption.
+However, the most effective end-user documentation will be customized guidance and instructions you provide for the retention label names and configurations you choose.
+See the following page and downloads that you can use to help train your users: End User Training for Retention Labels.